dyhes/zulip/docs/overview/directory-structure.md

 - `scripts/setup/` Scripts that production deployments will only run once, during installation.

-- `tools/` Scripts used only in a Zulip development environment.
+- `tools/` Scripts used only in a Aloha development environment.
-  These are not included in production release tarballs for Zulip, so that we can include scripts here one wouldn't want someone to run in production accidentally (e.g. things that delete the Zulip database without prompting).
+  These are not included in production release tarballs for Aloha, so that we can include scripts here one wouldn't want someone to run in production accidentally (e.g. things that delete the Aloha database without prompting).

 - `tools/setup/` Subdirectory of `tools/` for things only used during